 The Buffalo, N.Y., native came to UTSA after a three-year stint as the director of cross country and track & field at Soka University in Aliso Viejo, Calif.
 He started up Soka’s cross country and track & field programs in fall 2004.
-Slade also coached the 2004 Orange County Marathon Champion and the leadoff leg of the winning distance medley relay at USATF Indoor Nationals.
+Slade also coached the 2004 Orange County Marathon Champion and the lead leg of the winning distance medley relay at USATF Indoor Nationals.
 He also founded the Pacific Throws Academy and was the co-chair of long-distance running for the Southern California USATF.

 Prior to Soka, Slade was the head coach of the cross country and track & field programs from 1991-2003 at Plattsburgh State University.
 He was a four-time NCAA Atlantic Region Coach of the Year and two-time SUNYAC Coach of the Year.
 From 1989-91, Slade was an assistant cross country and track & field coach at the Rochester Institute of Technology.